spcl/serverless-benchmarks/README.md

 - `libcurl` and its headers must be available on your system to install `pycurl`
 - Standard Linux tools and `zip` installed

 ... and that should be all.
+We currently support Linux and other POSIX systems with Bash available.
+On Windows, we recommend using WSL.

 To install the benchmarks with a support for all platforms, use: